ustaxcourt/ef-cms/docsify/testing.md

 ## Pa11y Tests

-We care about accessbility on Dawson; therefore, we use [Pa11y](https://pa11y.org/) to run a variety of accessbility checks against our site.
-More specifically, we use [pa11y-ci](https://www.npmjs.com/package/pa11y-ci) which handles spinning up a local instance of pa11y and running the checks against the site.
+We care about accessability on Dawson; therefore, we use [Pa11y](https://pa11y.org/) to run a variety of accessability checks against our site.
+More specifically, we use [pa11y-ci](https://www.npmjs.com/package/pa11y-ci) which handles spinning up a local instance of Pa11y and running the checks against the site.

-If you have your UI and API running locally, you can use the following command to run the pa11y tests:
+If you have your UI and API running locally, you can use the following command to run the Pa11y tests:

 - `npm run test:pa11y`
 - `npm run test:pa11y:public`